-The old section ends at the Château, originally a huge circular tower that was part of the 14th century fortifications of this once vital sea port.
-Today the massive stone structure with its rounded defensive walls and small windows high up above the surrounding countryside houses a... good museum.
-Ship models, maps and instruments along with Dutch paintings and furniture catch and keep your imagination.
+The old section ends at the Château, originally a huge circular tower that was part of the 14th-century fortifications of this once vital seaport.
+Today the massive stone structure with its rounded defensive walls and small windows high up above the surrounding countryside houses a good museum.
+Ship models, maps, and instruments along with Dutch paintings and furniture catch and keep your imagination.
 But don’t miss the superb collection of Dieppe ivories, made from the ivory imported from Africa and the Orient.
-The 17th century saw 350 ivory carvers in Dieppe; today you’ll only see a small workshop in the museum.
+The 17th century saw 350 ivory carvers in Dieppe, but today you’ll only see a small workshop in the museum.

-Beyond the Château, you come to the Memorial to August 19th, 1942.
-It commemorates the date when a force of 7,000 soldiers, mostly Canadians, was launched from the UK against the Germans in north France.
-It was a disaster; 5,000 men were killed or taken prisoner.
-But lessons were learnt and during the later Normandy D-Day Landings, artificial ports were towed over, while heavily defended harbors like Dieppe, were avoided.
+Beyond the Château, you come to the Memorial to August 19, 1942.
+It commemorates the date when a force of 7,000 soldiers—mostly Canadians—was launched from the U.K. against the Germans in northern France.
+It was a disaster, as 5,000 men were killed or taken prisoner.
+But lessons were learned and during the later Normandy D-Day Landings, artificial ports were towed over, while heavily defended harbors like Dieppe, were avoided.

 The Café des Tribunaux is a large brasserie-style café that started as an inn at the end of the 17th century.
-It was the favorite place for the Impressionists, and was painted by Sickert, who spent his summers in Dieppe in the 1890s, moving there permanently from 1896 to 1905.
-It’s a great place for people watching, sitting on the terrace with a cold beer or glass of wine.
+It was the favorite place for the Impressionists and was painted by Sickert, who spent his summers in Dieppe in the 1890s, moving there permanently from 1896 to 1905.
+It’s a great place for people watching while sitting on the terrace with a cold beer or glass of wine.

 If you want to stay in Dieppe and like sea views, try the Inter-Hotel de la Plage.
-It looks just like a pleasant seaside hotel and has rooms for every budget.
-The sea-view options are the more expensive.
+It looks just like a pleasant seaside hotel and has rooms for every budget, although the sea view options are more expensive.
 There’s no restaurant, but with plenty of choice in Dieppe, this is no hardship.

-A piece of French history awaits at the Manoir d’Ango, built as a summer palace for the invaluable ship owner, naval advisor to Francois I and privateer, Jehan Ango, between 1535 and...
-1545.
+A piece of French history awaits at the Manoir d’Ango, built as a summer palace for the naval advisor to Francois I and privateer, Jehan Ango, between 1535 and 1545.
 Walk through the forbidding and huge wooden gate and you step into an Italian Renaissance jewel, built around a large internal courtyard with a pigeonnier in the middle.
-It’s open from April 1st to November 1st.
+It’s open from April 1 to November 1.

-Saint-Valery still has its medieval citadelle in the upper town, while the lower town has quays running along the estuary lined with brightly colored houses, restaurants and hotels.
+Saint-Valery still has its medieval citadel in the upper town, while the lower town has quays running along the estuary lined with brightly colored houses, restaurants, and hotels.

-You can imagine the past life at the Écomusée Picarvie with its collection of tools, photographs and artefacts.
-Or just spend the afternoon doing all those things people do in seaside resorts: digging for shellfish, taking a boat trip, cycle through the surrounding countryside with a guide.
+You can imagine the past life at the Écomusée Picarvie with its collection of tools, photographs, and artifacts.
+Or just spend the afternoon doing all those things people do in seaside resorts: dig for shellfish, take a boat trip, cycle through the surrounding countryside with a guide.
 But be careful; the Somme estuary has strong tides that ebb and flow, creating dangerous currents.

 Take the road north along the coast, through now silted-up fishing hamlets that seem left in a time warp.
 You’ll arrive at the Parc Ornithologique du Marquenterre, a magical place of sand dunes and pine forests where you can hire binoculars and walk through the paths stopping at the observation posts and looking at the remarkable collection of nesting birds here through powerful telescopes.